-Unrecognised capital allowances, donations, unutilised tax losses and other temporary differences
+Unrecognised capital allowances, unutilised tax losses, and other temporary differences

-At the end of the financial year ended 31 December 2020, the Group has unutilised capital allowances, unutilised donations, unutilised tax losses and other temporary differences of approximately \$1,299,000 (2019: \$2,777,000) that are available for offset against future taxable profits of the Group, for which no deferred tax asset is recognised due to uncertainty of its recoverability.
+At the end of the financial year ended 31 December 2021, the Group has unutilised capital allowances and unutilised tax losses of approximately \$2,137,000 (2020:\$2,386,000) and \$613,000 (2020: \$447,000), respectively that are available for offset against future taxable profits of the Group, for which no deferred tax asset is recognised due to uncertainty of its recoverability.
 The use of these balances is subject to the agreement of the tax authorities and compliance with the relevant provisions of the tax legislation.